 Next month’s recap: March Life Extension and Medical Discoveries.

 - Help us spread the word – Please click on any social media link to share this article.

 - Follow us on social media – Google+ or Reddit.

 Cover Photo: Canva.

 Diagnosis, Treatment, and Advice: This article is intended for informational and educational purposes only and is not a substitute for qualified, professional medical advice.
 The opinions and information stated in this article should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 Consult a qualified and licensed physician for the diagnosis and treatment of any and all medical conditions.
-Experimental treatments carry a much higher risk than FDA-approved ones.
+Experimental treatments and therapies carry a much higher risk than FDA-approved ones.
 Dial 9-1-1, or an equivalent emergency hotline number, for all medical emergencies.
 As well, consult a licensed, qualified physician before changing your diet, supplement or exercise programs.